lmnoel/powerML/README.md

 # powerML

+##Requirements:

+Python packages: tensorflow, keras, ...probably some others too

+Other: valgrind (install via homebrew)

-Instructions: Run make to compile runPythonScript.cpp before use.
+##Instructions: Run make to compile runPythonScript.cpp before use.

-Structure:
+##Structure:

 -optimizer.py: Controls everything.
 Uses MeasurePowerConsumption.powerMoniter.
 Defines the search space and does a random walk through it.